 Why I’m harvesting colostrum at 35 weeks

 I haven’t told all that many people that I am antenatally expressing – harvesting colostrum (first milk) – into tiny little syringes.
 I am actually pretty proud of myself at the moment (even though my running total is 1.5ml at the time of writing).

 Primarily, I decided to do this because I have a tongue tie, my son has a tongue tie and so do several members of my immediate family who have subsequently had issues breastfeeding.
 There is very real risk that this baby will have a tongue tie as well.
 Having a supply of milk that she doesn’t need to work so hard for could buy us some time to get it sorted.

 When I was pregnant with my son four years ago I had no idea that I could save this stuff.
 I certainly didn’t know that it could be even remotely useful.
 As it happens, the reason babies can survive on so little before your normal milk comes in after a couple of days is because colostrum is high in sugar, fat and calories.
 It really is amazing stuff and I want my baby to have it even of it can’t come direct from the source right away.

 Being in tune with my body

 Last time I didn’t know what my body was capable of so I didn’t trust it.
 I know I didn’t work with it and I probably even worked against it.
-One time I was told to just express a bit of milk by hand onto a spoon or something.
+Once, a midwife told me to just express a bit of milk by hand onto a spoon or something.
 After trying I realised I didn’t really know how to handle my breasts effectively (sounds daft, right?) so I didn’t get anything out.

 I did go on to pump breastmilk a little.
 Eventually I learnt how/when it was best to do that and what my breasts responded to and what they didn’t but it was slow progress with a lot of sore nipples and heartache.
 It was also nearly four years ago.